phpbench/phpbench/docs/guides/regression-testing.rst

 We assert the current run's ``mode`` is less than or equal to the baseline ``mode`` and tolerate a variance within 5% of the baseline ``mode``.

-See :doc:`assertions` for more information.
+See :doc:`../assertions` for more information.